People in the EU - statistics on household and family structures

 The family concept, as defined above, therefore limits relationships between children and adults to direct (first-degree) relationships, that is between parent(s) and child(ren).
 A child is a blood, step- or adopted son or daughter (regardless of its age or the marital status of its parents) who has their ‘usual’ residence in the household of at least one of its parents, and who has no partner or children of their own.

-In 2012, the highest crude marriage rates among the EU Member States were recorded in Lithuania (6.9 marriages per 1 000 inhabitants), Malta (6.7) and Cyprus (6.7), while Latvia, Romania, Sweden, Poland, Finland and Denmark each recorded crude marriage rates that were between 5.0 and 5.5 marriages per 1 000 inhabitants.
-By contrast, the lowest crude marriage rates were registered in Bulgaria (at 2.9 marriages per 1 000 inhabitants), while Spain, Italy, Slovenia, Luxembourg and Portugal each recorded crude marriage rates that were between 3.3 and 3.5 marriages per 1 000 inhabitants.
+In 2015, the highest crude marriage rates among the EU Member States were recorded in Lithuania (7.6 marriages per 1 000 inhabitants), Cyprus (7.2) and Malta (7.0), while Latvia and Romania both recorded crude marriage rates that were between 6.0 and 7.0 marriages per 1 000 inhabitants.
+By contrast, the lowest crude marriage rates were registered in Portugal and Slovenia (at 3.1 marriages per 1 000 inhabitants) and Italy (3.2 marriages per 1 000 inhabitants).

 The increase in the share of people who delay getting married until after the age of 30 may be linked, at least in part, to some young adults considering cohabitation as a form of ‘trial marriage’, while others consider marriage only once they have decided to start a family.

-The same countries also recorded the highest average ages for first marriage among women, peaking at 33.3 years in Sweden.
-The average age of women at first marriage was consistently lower than that recorded for men in each of the EU Member States, with the difference between the genders generally within the range of 2–4 years, falling to 1.8 years difference in Ireland.
+The same countries also recorded the highest average ages for first marriage among women, peaking at 33.6 years in Sweden.
+The average age of women at first marriage was consistently lower than that recorded for men in each of the EU Member States, with the difference between the genders generally within the range of 2-4 years, falling to 1.8 years difference in Ireland, 1.7 years in Portugal and 1.4 years in Lithuania.

-Almost three quarters of all family nucleii were married couples
+Almost three quarters of all family nucleii in 2011 were composed of married couples

 More detailed information on different family units may be obtained from the population and housing census that was conducted in 2011.
 This shows that although marriage has become less prevalent, it remains a widespread institution.
 Indeed, almost three quarters (71.2 %) of all families in the EU-28 were composed of married couples.
 Put another way, registered partnerships, consensual unions and lone parent families accounted for just over one quarter (28.8 %) of all family nuclei.